 Negotiating the right deal with your suppliers doesn’t necessarily mean getting the lowest possible price as you expect.
-There are other components that you can negotiate as well such as payment terms, warranty period, delivery times, product quality and many more.
+There are other components that you can negotiate, such as payment terms, warranty period, delivery times, product quality and many more.
 Negotiations must result in an agreement that benefits both parties.
-If you want to build long-term relationships with your suppliers, you need to set up good tactics to negotiate with them.
+To build long-term relationships with your suppliers, you need to set up good tactics to negotiate with them.
 Here are eight strategies for negotiating the right deal with them.

 1. Explain Your Needs Concisely

 You need to understand what you need if you want to get the right deal.
 Know the product specifications that you want so you won’t end up babbling when dealing with suppliers.
-They may offer some other products beyond your needs, but if you stick to your needs, you will find it easy to say no. Suppliers will most likely give you accurate quotes if you’re able to describe the features you need specifically.
+They may offer some other products beyond your needs, but if you stick to them, you will find it easy to say no. Suppliers will most likely give you accurate quotes if you can describe the features you need specifically.
 Features in SCM (Supply Chain Management) Software include inventory management, procurement management, order management, return management, and many more.

 2. Figure Out the Market Price

-Do some research on the price of the products you are looking for in the market.
+Research the price of the products you are looking for in the market.
 Find out the price offered by your supplier’s competitors too.
-This way, it will be easier for you to estimate how much discount you can negotiate with suppliers.
+This way, it will be easier to estimate how much discount you can negotiate with suppliers.

 3. Ask for References